Kings Highway station (IND Culver Line): History

 This station opened at 3:00 a.m. on March 16, 1919, as part of the opening of the first section of the BMT Culver Line.
 The initial section began at the Ninth Avenue station and ended at the Kings Highway station.
 The line was operated as a branch of the Fifth Avenue Elevated line, with a free transfer at Ninth Avenue to the West End Line into the Fourth Avenue Subway.
 The opening of the line resulted in reduced travel times between Manhattan and Kings Highway.
 Construction on the line began in 1915, and cost a total of $3.3 million.

 Trains from this station began using the Fourth Avenue Subway to the Nassau Street Loop in Lower Manhattan when that line opened on May 30, 1931.
 The Fifth Avenue Elevated was closed on May 31, 1940, and elevated service ceased stopping here.
 On October 30, 1954, the connection between the IND South Brooklyn Line at Church Avenue and the BMT Culver Line at Ditmas Avenue opened.
 With the connection completed, all service at the stations on the former BMT Culver Line south of Ditmas Avenue, including this one, were from then on served by IND trains.

 From June 1969 to 1987, express service on the elevated portion of the line from Church Avenue to Kings Highway operated in the peak direction (to Manhattan AM; to Brooklyn PM), with some F trains running local and some running express.
 During this time period, this station was used as an express station.
 Express service ended in 1987, largely due to budget constraints and complaints from passengers at local stations.
 Express service on the elevated Culver Line was ended due to necessary structural work, but never restored.

 From June 7, 2016, to May 1, 2017, the southbound platform at this station was closed for renovations.
 The Manhattan-bound platform was closed for a longer period of time, from May 22, 2017, until July 30, 2018.

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the Kings Highway station as part of the MTA's 2020–2024 Capital Program.
 In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Kings Highway.
 A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.
 The northern mezzanine to Kings Highway and McDonald Avenue was demolished and reconstructed to allow for the installation of platform elevators.
 The elevator towers were erected in mid-2025.
+The elevators opened in August 2026.